-OFE works closely with a number of open source/free software focused organisations, such as the Free Software Foundation Europe (FSFE) with whom it has a long term partnership, to ensure that the specific needs of Open Source are well represented throughout OFE’s policy work and in the work of the European Commission and Parliament.
+OFE works closely with a number of open source/free software focused organisations to ensure that the specific needs of Open Source are well represented throughout OFE’s policy work and in the work of the European Commission and Parliament.
 In the past this has evidenced through preparatory work on the European Interoperability Framework, the Public Procurement Guidelines, European Standardisation reforms and definitions, and Intellectual Property discussions.

 What is Open Source?

 Open Source Software (aka.
 Free Software) is software that has the following characteristics:

 - Everyone can run the software, for any purpose.